Scandinavia is known for its crime fiction. Here are some of the best books available from Norwegian authors in English.

 Most of her books are set in small town Norway, offering another contrast to the gritty urban experiences of Nesbø.
 This is also reflected in the protagonists, with Inspector Sejer a much calmer, softly-spoken and altogether more pleasant man than Hole.

-In The Darkness: The first Sejer book is a wise place to start.
+In The Darkness (also called Eva's Eye): The first Sejer book is a wise place to start.
 In an intriguing opening, a mother and her young daughter discover a body in the lake.
 The mother phones her father but makes no mention of the discovery, then takes her daughter to McDonald’s.

 Staalesen comes at the crime novel from a very different angle than many Norwegian authors.
 His series protagonist Varg Veum is a private detective based in Bergen.
 Fans of Raymond Chandler’s Philip Marlowe should absolutely give Veum a try.

 The character is well known in Norway thanks to numerous TV and film adaptations.
 Varg Veum features in 19 novels spanning decades, most of which are available in English.
 So where to begin?